ww9/mysql2sqlite/README.md

 ## Why?

-I needed to convert a MySQL SQL file to SQLite and couldn't find an online solution.
+I needed to convert SQL database and table creation from MySQL to SQLite and couldn't find an online solution.
 So I wrote one.

+## Updates

+- Update 2024-09-24: First contributor PR merged!
+Thank you!
+I'll try once again to mantain this repo despite busy life.
+Improve while keeping it in a simple static single HTML file.
+If you have suggestions  please submit an issue.
+- Update 2022-01-01: I'll be mantaining this repo!

 ## Todo